BarthPaleologue/Blog/content/posts/non-euclidean-blackholes/index.md

 d(x, y) = \sqrt[p]{\sum_{i=1}^n |x_i - y_i|^p}
 $$

 Not a lot has changed, we replaced the 2s by ps essentially.
-But this is enough to change the shape of our blackhole!
+But this is enough to change the shape of our black hole!

-Here is a blackhole with a p-distance of 1 (Manhattan distance):
+Here is a black hole with a p-distance of 1 (Manhattan distance):

 ![p=1](screenshot_24-1-12_9-02.png)